by Google

 Don't worry, there are positives too

-Social networks also have positive pages.
+Social networks also have positive sites.
 The first of them is finding like-minded people or people with common interests.
 Another positive is keeping in touch with family and loved ones who have moved away, especially through video calls or sending photos and messages.

 Social networks can also help you with education.
 There are many creators who create interesting and engaging content that will teach you something new or give you tips to help you learn or write your final papers.
 Developing creativity or motivation are also positive social networks, but it is important to follow the right creators and a good algorithm setting.